ALCOHOL AWARENESS: HOW MUCH DO YOU REALLY DRINK?

 Many people enjoy a drink, but it is important to understand alcohol and to know how much you’re drinking.
 There is a lot of information available about ‘guidelines’ and ‘limits’ and ‘units’, but what does all that actually mean?

-Our private doctors at LDC are here to help you understand a bit more about alcohol, how much is too much, and the bad affects it can have on your body (apart from making you feel rubbish in the morning).
+Our private doctors at Doctors Clinic Group are here to help you understand a bit more about alcohol, how much is too much, and the bad affects it can have on your body (apart from making you feel rubbish in the morning).

 There is a lot of talk about ‘units’ when discussing alcohol and how much to have, but what exactly is ‘one unit’?